-This field must be completed for all students with Fund Code D, E, or F to identify the type of residence in which the student lives.
-Please note that, in order to be eligible for reimbursement under Section 14-7.03, the student's residence must be located in a district other than the district of residence of a parent or court-appointed individual guardian per the requirements of 23 Ill.
+This field must be completed for all students with Fund Code D, E, and F) to identify the type of residence in which the student lives.
+Please note that, in order to be eligible for reimbursement under Section 14-7.03, the student's residence must be located in a district other than the district of residence of a parent or court-appointed individual guardian per the requirements of 23 III.
 Adm.
 Code 226.770(e).

 Code Type of Residence

-А Department of Human Services or Department of Children and Family Services - state agency-funded institution, group home, or school
+А IDHS or DCFS -state agency-funded institution, group home, or school

 В City or county jail

 С City or county detention center

-D Foster family home licensed by the Department of Children and Family Services
+D Foster family home licensed by DCFS

 E Group home operated by a public or private agency

 F Private facility

 G County-operated facility